BookRecaps/before-the-sequel/The-Inheritance-Games.md

 ## What Happens in the Book (10 Minutes)
 <img src="The-inheritance-games.jpg" width="250" align="right">
-The Inheritance Games revolves around Avery Kylie Grambs who initially in the book is struggling because of financial problems.
-One day, Tobias Hawthorne, dies and has left behind his billion-dollar fortune to Avery alone despite having four grandsons and 2 daughters.
+The Inheritance Games revolves around Avery Kylie Grambs who inherits Tobias Hawthorne's billion-dollar fortune after he dies, despite having four grandsons and 2 daughters, Avery inherit it.
 Nobody knows why.
 The only condition laid out by Tobias for the money to go to Avery is that she must live in the house with the other Hawthrones for one year.
 Oren is the head of Security who is supposed to ensure Avery's safety after coming into the spotlight.
 Alisa is Avery's lawyer, she is also Nash Hawthorne's ex-girlfriend, she is taking care of all the legalities for smooth transfer of Tobias' empire to Avery and make the transition easy for Avery too.

-Jameson is certain that this is a puzzle laid out by his grandfather that he expects them to solve so Jameson convinces Avery to work with him towards finding out the truth.
-While working together Avery starts having feelings for him and they eventually kiss.
+Jameson is certain this is a puzzle laid out by his grandfather and convinces Avery to work with him towards finding out why Avery.
+When working together, Avery starts having feelings for him and they eventually kiss.
 As she continues to live in the house and work with Jameson she notices constant tension between Grayson and Jameson.

-While getting accustomed to the new life and figuring out the puzzle Avery thought that she was the target for the Hawthornes because while fulfilling the condition to get the estate, if she died, people believed that the money would go to the Hawthornes but in reality it would go to her absent father or Libby.
-When Avery was shot at and almost killed twice she suspected it to be a Hawthorne andfound out that it was Skye Hawthorne’s plan to get Drake to attack and kill Avery.
+While getting accustomed to the new life and figuring out the puzzle, Avery was the target for the Hawthornes because if she died and was unable to fulfill the condition to get the estate, people thought that the money would go to the Hawthornes but in reality it would go to Libby.
+When Avery was shot at and almost killed twice, that is why she suspected it to be a Hawthorne and found out that it was Skye Hawthorne’s plan to get Drake to attack and kill Avery.

 Whenever Drake would abuse Libby initially, Avery would insist Libby to leave him and recently Drake had been trying to get in touch with Libby again to get money by telling her that he loves her and was sorry.
 Due to these reasons Drake wanted Avery dead and agreed to work with Skye.

-After finding out about this Grayson asks Avery to trust him to handle the situation and he tells Skye to move out or get arrested.
+After finding out about this Grayson aska Skye to move out or get arrested.
 This is a significant scene because this is where Grayson chooses Avery over his own mother.

 Throughout the book she is constantly warned to be away from the Hawthornes by different people like Thea, who tells her that the last girl that was associated with the Hawthornes was Emily and she died last year.
 Nash, Skye and Grayson, themselves had been subtly warning her not to get too attached to Jameson because he only looked at as a mystery to be solved and not a *person*, that he did not really care about her except for the game.
 These thoughts kept her up at night and she kept her guard up with Jameson even after the kiss.

 Avery eventually gets skeptical about working with Jameson so she decides to ask him if he only looks at her for the game.
 To this, he says 'everything is a game'.
-This is when she realises that Jameson looks at her only as a part of the puzzle set up by Tobias and she becomes close to Grayson and starts building a bond with him.
+This is when she realises that Jameson looks at her only as a part of the puzzle set up by Tobias and pushes Jameson away, she then becomes close to Grayson and starts building a bond with him.

  As the story continues Avery finds out that both Grayson and Jameson loved Emily and that she was the granddaughter of the Laughlins who are trusted workers of the Hawthornes.
 While Emily was alive she wanted Jameson as well as Grayson and turned it into a game, since the Hawthornes *love* to win They both played.
 On the day she died Jameson had broken up with her because Rebecca, Emily’s elder sister had shown him a recording of Emily talking about what the boys did for her, to her and with her because she liked to keep score.